 - Is my condition likely temporary or long lasting?

 - Which treatment do you think would be best for me?

 - I have other health conditions.
 How can I best manage these conditions together?

 - Should I see a specialist?

-- Are there any brochures or other printed material that I can take home with me?
+- Are there brochures or other printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
-Your doctor may ask:
+Your doctor is likely to ask you questions, including:

 - Have your symptoms been continuous, or do they come and go?